 We’ll use open(r”filepath&name”, “accessmode”).
 The r before the file path ensure that the path name string is read as a raw string.
 The backslashes in the path will then be treated as literals and not as escape characters.
 Note that you will need to make sure that the provided directory is available in your operating system before running the code.
 Let’s take a look.

 As mentioned before, the files we created using “w” as access mode will overwrite all existing file contents.
 Hence we typically open files in append mode (“a”).
-Append will insert your text after the existing data.
+Append will insert your text after the existing content of your txt file.
 Let’s take a quick look.

-New text: This text is written in python.
-Append: This text is written in python.
-This text is added using Append.
+New text: This text is written in python Append: This text is written in python This text was added using Append.